RunestoneInteractive/httlads/_sources/Instacart/Instacart.rst

 1. Its a very good assumption that this data is sparse, so lets start by using a data structure that supports sparsity. – A dictionary of dictionaries is the key to this.
-In fact scroll back just a bit and look carefully at how our dataframe was constructed.
+In fact scroll back just a bit and look carefully at how our DataFrame was constructed.
 You will notice a dictionary like this:

    ::

        {'doritos': {'oreos': 2, 'snickers':6},
         'oreos': {'doritos':2, 'snickers':3},
         'snickers': {'doritos': 6, 'oreos':3}
         }